Vanessa Hudgens Poses Seductively In A Little Black Dress & Lace-Up Platform Boots

 “WHERE DID YOU GET THOSE BOOTS,” another Instagrammer asked.

-“Been waiting for this month since last year,” a third fan wrote with the addition of a few flames.
+“Been waiting for this month since last year,” a third user wrote with the addition of a few flames.

 “Yessss queeeens,” one more wrote.